 Before we dive into the world of conversational marketing and create an actual lead qualifying chatbot, let’s go over what conversational marketing is.

-Simply put, conversational marketing treats each customer as their own market.
+Simply put, conversational ads along with marketing treats each customer as their own market.
 It focuses on driving 1 to 1 conversation with a prospect who answers questions about their goals, attributes, and demographics, helping you to understand their needs and pain points.

 Sounds good?
 Good.

 Chatbots are the bread and butter of conversational marketing because they allow you to engage with a potential customer in a natural messaging format, in real-time.
 Better yet, they allow you to show your brand personality and create a memorable, fun experience.

 Below is our own chatbot leveraging conversational experience which we developed to qualify customers.
 First, the bot asks customer gets asked their name.
 Though, that is just the beginning.
 After learning the name, the chatbot asks for other details such as the company they work for or the name of the project for which they want to use Landbot.

 The main difference between a form and a chatbot is that as the bot obtains more data, it begins to tailor the conversation to the individual based on their responses.